apache/mesos/docs/docker-containerizer.md

 operators to specify a shared docker config file using an agent flag.
 This docker config file will be used to pull images from private registries for all containers.
 See [configuration documentation](configuration.md) for detail.
-Operators can either use a local docker config file (need to manually configure .docker/config.json or .dockercfg on each agent), or specify the flag as a JSON-formatted string.
-For example:
+Operators can either specify the flag as an absolute path pointing to the docker config file (need to manually configure `.docker/config.json` or `.dockercfg` on each agent), or specify the flag as a JSON-formatted string.
+For
+example:

     --docker_config=file:///home/vagrant/.docker/config.json